weierophinney/grumpy-phpunit/creating-test-data.markdown

 ## Fake It When You Need To

-Remember when I pointed out earlier in the chapter that it's good to have realistic testing data?
+Remember I pointed out earlier in the chapter that it's good to have realistic testing data?
 When you write tests, it's very tempting to take short cuts.
-I have been known to overuse such famous people as Testy McTesterton and Art Vandelay as test subjects.
+For instance, I have been known to overuse such famous people as Testy McTesterton and Art Vandelay as test subjects.

-[Faker](https://github.com/fzaninotto/Faker) is a great tool for randomly generating data like names, addresses and phone numbers.
+[Faker](https://github.com/fzaninotto/Faker) is a great tool for randomly generating data like names, addresses, and phone numbers.

 { lang: php }
     <?php